Blue Collar TV: Production

 Fellow Blue Collar Comedy Tour costar Ron White declined to star on Blue Collar TV due to a fear of being typecast as "blue collar".
 However, he guest-starred on many episodes of the show.
 On his 2006 comedy album, You Can't Fix Stupid, White jokingly cited his own lack of work ethic as a reason for not participating more on the show.

 The show originated from the Alliance Theatre in Atlanta.
 Later episodes of season 1 and all episodes of season 2 were taped at the Classic Center in Athens, Georgia, although the show taped at the House of Blues in New Orleans during a two-episode road trip in 2004.
 Later episodes were recorded during their Blue Collar tour.

 The show halted production a few weeks into the 2005 fall season.
-It was also removed from the lineups of both Comedy Central and the WB.
+It was also removed from the WB's lineup.
 No official statement was given by the WB, though Engvall and Larry the Cable Guy both confirmed the end of Blue Collar TV on their websites.

 Blue Collar TV returned on May 31, 2006, to finish airing its second season throughout the summer as filler for the final weeks of the WB, which would shut down later that year.
 The show did not move to The CW.
 In summer 2006, Foxworthy started his own show, Foxworthy's Big Night Out, which aired on Country Music Television and retained some aspects of the Blue Collar TV format.
 It was canceled after one season.
 The show aired in reruns on Comedy Central's sister network CMT for a time in the early 2010s.
 In Canada the series aired on The Comedy Network (Now CTV Comedy Channel), CTV, BiteTV (Now Makeful), and CMT.

 In 2022, reruns began airing on Circle, a country music and lifestyle-focused digital multicast channel partially owned by Opry Entertainment Group.